 I feel I am in a good position to give something back to our community here as thanks to them I have been working from home for 14 years.
 So I continue to be working from home during Covid 19 these past 12 months.

 Top 3 tips

-- Get up before anyone else and get these tasks done.
-If you have difficulty getting up early, I promise you it is as easy as going to bed earlier, it is logical right?
-Imagine what time you would wake up at if you went to bed at 20:00.
+Then you can get these tasks done.
+If you have difficulty getting up early, I promise you it is as easy as going to bed earlier.
+It is logical right?
+Imagine what time you would wake up if you went to bed at 20:00.
 Try setting an alarm to remind you to go to bed e.g 22:00 to get up naturally at 06:00

-- Get up and set a timer for 25 minutes and work undisturbed on these tasks, ideally no notifications.
-If anything distracts you by popping into your mind e.g pay gas bill, write it down quickly but carry on focused for the next 25 minutes.
+Then work undisturbed on these tasks, ideally no notifications.
+If anything distracts you by popping into your mind e.g pay the gas bill, write it down quickly.
+But carry on focused for the next 25 minutes.
 Break for 5 minutes every 25 minutes (this is called the pomodoro technique).

 If you want to exercise first thing however have difficulty getting motivated

 Try thinking about your day like this.
 You have roughly 1000 minutes in your waking day (16hrs x 60mins).
 Therefore 10 minutes is worth 1%.
 So going for a run for 30 minutes is like investing 3 % of your time to make the other 97% better so well worth it!

 If you are in a relationship and have children and can both work from home